MahiGuru/GROUP_CHAT_MEAN/README.md

-﻿# ChatApp
+﻿# GROUP CHAT MEAN

 MONGODB, ANGULARJS, ExpressJS, NODE

+# MONGODB
-# MONGODB - Storing the users and their Groups.
+Storing the users and their Groups.

+# AngularJS
-# AngularJS - Front end users login, signup and dashboard pafs as CHAT
+Front end users login, signup and dashboard pafs as CHAT

+# ExpressJS
-# ExpressJS - Routing of backend  services and default options.
+Routing of backend  services and default options.

+# NODE
-# NODE - Backend server running on node.
+Backend server running on node.

-Please follow the steps to work
+# Please follow the steps to work

 Step 1(MONGODB) :